-The U.S. Bureau of Labor Statistics Quarterly Census of Employment and Wages program publishes a quarterly count of employment and wages reported by employers covering more than 95% of U.S. jobs, available for numerous geographic levels (including counties) by industry.
-Tenure provides a measurement of home ownership.
+OCEM The LLC Dureau of Labor Statistics Quarterly Consus of Employment and QCEW The U.S. Bureau of Labor Statistics Quarterly Census of Employment and Wages program publishes a quarterly count of employment and wages reported by employers covering more than 95% of U.S. jobs, available for numerous geographic levels (including counties) by industry.
+Tenure Tenure provides a measurement of home ownership.
 Occupied housing units are classified as either owner-occupied or renter-occupied.
-Housing intended for and affordable to employees and households earning local wages.
+Workforce (or Employee) Housing Housing intended for and affordable to employees and households earning local wages.